hc-barker/ESOF423/README.md

 Volunteers can ckech people in for meals and activities, print forms, update basic information. -This postion would have limited access to edit and view specific information about members.

 Members can register themselves with the center and add activities/meals.

+# Installation
+For the zero feature release, all that is needed is to clone the repository to a server with apache and mongodb, then use the provided html pages as the index page of your site.
+This will be updated as more configuration is required in future sprints.